-In this paper, we studied various implementation issues of Trajectory-Based Routing(TBR) for stateless routing in ad-hoc networks.
-We proposed using Bezier curves for defining trajectories in TBR.
+In this paper, we studied various implementation issues of trajectory-based routing (TBR) for stateless routing in ad hoc networks.
+We proposed to use Bezier curves for defining trajectories in TBR.
 Various shapes for routes can be defined by using Bezier curves.

 We particularly evaluated several forwarding algorithms based on trajectories defined by Bezier curves.

-We proposed an optimal forwarding algorithm, Least Deviation from Curve(LDC), that obeys to trajectories the most.
+We proposed an optimal forwarding algorithm, lowest deviation from curve (LDC), that obeys to trajectories the most.
 We ran extensive simulations in order to evaluate the forwarding algorithms.
-We found that LDC is good for moderately populated ad-hoc networks.
+We found that LDC is good for moderately populated ad hoc networks.
 Interestingly, we also found that Random forwarding performs average while avoiding significant computational overhead.

-We also proposed an initial methodology for extending TBR with Bezier curves to longer and more complex trajectories which can be encoded by larger information.
+By introducing signaling phase to the protocol, we also proposed a methodology for extending TBR with Bezier curves to longer and more complex trajectories which can be encoded by larger information.
 Our proposed method enables routing of data packets through complex trajectories, while keeping the packet header size constant.
 Future work will include evaluation and improvement of this method with a particular consideration given to signaling overhead.

 Several issues remain to be investigated such as effect of mobility patterns, traffic patterns.
-Also, future work includes studying methods for increasing resilience (i.e. probabiliy of reaching to destination) for different forwarding algorithms.
+Also, future work includes studying methods for increasing resilience (i.e. probability of reaching to destination) for different forwarding algorithms.

-Finally, as another open issue, answering the question of how to route the packets to destination when the destination and the source are mobile, which is generally the case in ad-hoc networks.
+Finally, answering the question of how to route the packets when the destination and the source are mobile, is an open issue.